Table of Contents

 v4l2-ctl --list-devices # show camera devices

-If I list my camera, I get the logitech one
+If I list my camera, I get the logitech one:

 xin@xin-desktop:~/jetson-inference/build/aarch64/bin$ v4l2-ctl --list-devices